SAML

 Configuring Steps

 2. In the SP Configuration tab, provide the necessary values and click Save.
-You need to complete this step before proceeding for IdP Configuration.
+Complete this step before proceeding with IdP Configuration.

 3. In the IdP Configuration tab, click New and provide the necessary details.
 For more information on IdP configuration tabs, see the Reference Guide for SAML IdP Configuration document.